joerocca/joerocca.github.io/portfolio.md

 [View on Github](https://github.com/joerocca/AmazonEchoHistorySkill){:target="blank"}

-History allows you to receive history facts for each day of the year.
-Just ask Alexa what happened on any date and enjoy!
+History allows you to ask Alexa to retrieve history facts for a given date.

 ***